This post may contain affiliate links. Please read our disclosure policy.

 - Turmeric: The turmeric essentially gives the cake a rich yellow color, a sweet and distinct taste, and the added antioxidant benefits.
 Just one tablespoon of turmeric mixed with the dry ingredients goes a long way.

 - Semolina: This is a coarse purified wheat that’s usually used to make pasta.
-The semolina is used in this cake along with flour to add a nutty texture, compared to just using flour alone.
+You’ll use the semolina in this cake along with flour to add a nutty texture, compared to just using flour alone.

-- Tahini: This is a paste made from sesame seeds and I use it in this sfouf recipe to coat the pan, instead of oil or butter.
-It’s so widely available in all stores these days, but if you can’t find it, you can coat the oil with oil or butter instead.
+- Tahini: This is a paste made from sesame seeds.
+I use it in this sfouf recipe to coat the pan, instead of oil or butter.
+It’s so widely available in all stores these days.
+But if you can’t find it, you can coat the oil with oil or butter instead.
 It just adds to the richness of the recipe.

-Then I mix the dry ingredients.
-This includes the turmeric and you can see here the color is fairly light before cooking.
+To start, you’ll want to mix together the dry ingredients: This includes the turmeric and you can see here the color is fairly light before cooking.

 Then comes the wet ingredients.
-Mix until the sugar dissolves.
+Mix until the sugar dissolves, then combine the wet and dry ingredients together and the batter is ready to go.

-Then I bake the sfouf in the oven for about 30 minutes.
-I use the pine nuts as a clue to tell me when it’s ready.
+Then you’ll bake the sfouf in the oven for about 30 minutes.
+Use the pine nuts as a clue to its readiness.
 You want them golden, but not brown.

 Grab that cup of coffee folks, because it’s sfouf time!
 You can cut them into squares, rectangles or diamonds – 9 or 12 pieces.
 The end result is a beautifully colored simple turmeric cake that I grew up eating.
 It’s one of the most popular Lebanese cakes, and I love how simple it is to make!

-If you’re obsessed with anything turmeric like I am, try my golden milk latte – it’s basically liquid gold in a cup #justsayin
+Notice how the turmeric color became more enhanced after baking?
+It’s pretty much turmeric cake, and it’s pretty much one of those iconic Lebanese/Middle Eastern desserts that we grew up having.
+If you’re obsessed with anything turmeric like I am, try my golden milk latte – it’s basically liquid gold in a cup.

 - Mix the dry ingredients (semolina, flour, turmeric and baking powder) together in a large bowl.